Make your first call

 Note: Each Sendbird application can be integrated with a single client app.
 Within the same application, users can communicate with each other across all platforms, whether they are on mobile devices or on the web.

 Note: You can implement both the Chat and Calls SDKs to your app.
-The two SDKs can work on the same Sendbird application and share users.
-In this case, you can allow Calls to retrieve a list of users in the client app by using the Chat SDK’s method or Chat API.
+Two SDKs work on the same Sendbird application for them to share users.
+In this case, you can allow Calls to retrieve a list of users in the app by using the Chat SDK’s method or Chat API.

 Note: If a